-It can be overwhelming trying to juggle finishing school, graduation, studying for boards, and interviewing for jobs, but it doesn’t have to be.
-Let’s jump right in!
+It’s overwhelming trying to juggle finishing school, graduation, studying for boards, and interviewing for jobs.
+Let’s take the stress out of at least one of those!

 First Things First:

-I hope you’ve been keeping your CV up to date during school.
-If you are closer to the beginning of your training than graduation, try to get in the habit of updating your CV each time you go to a different clinical site or start a specialty rotation at another hospital.
-You’ll be grateful you did this when it comes time to graduate.
+I hope you’ve been keeping your CV up-to-date during school.
+If you’re just starting your training, get in the habit of updating it regularly.
+Do it each time you go to a different clinical site or start a rotation at a different hospital.
+You’ll be grateful you did this when it’s time to apply for jobs.

-The structure can vary, but I find a common template to be: listing of all your clinical sites and specialty rotation areas in reverse chronological order and then writing a single cohesive paragraph under those sites about training, responsibilities, and proficiencies etc. Then go on to list your ICU experience and other work experience you had prior to anesthesia school.
-This part of your CV should likely remain unchanged or even shortened if possible, as it was the CV you applied to grad school with and includes all pertinent information.
+The structure can vary, but I find a common template to be: listing of all your clinical sites and specialty rotations in reverse chronological order.
+Then write a single cohesive paragraph under those sites about training, responsibilities, and proficiencies etc.

-Remember to include any seminars, talks, presentations, national meetings etc where you either contributed or presented.
-Also don’t forget to list volunteer opportunities (not that there is copious amounts of free time for this) at the end of your CV.
+Remember to include any seminars, talks, presentations, national meetings etc where you contributed and/or presented.
+Don’t forget to list any volunteer opportunities (with your copious amounts of free time) at the end of your CV.